 Zoe’s character is the heart of Avenged (originally titled Savaged).
 Even her death isn’t enough to keep her from seeking revenge upon her abusers.
-In the attempt to resurrect Zoe, a Native American shaman, played by Joseph Runningfox (Ravenous) inadvertently summons the bloodthirsty spirit of an Apache war chief that takes host of her body.
+In the attempt to resurrect Zoe, a Native American shaman, played by Joseph Runningfox (Ravenous) inadvertently summons the bloodthirsty spirit of an Apache war chief that takes over her body.
 The story progresses smoothly and we’re thrust into a predictable bar fight, although the juicy scenes of disembowelment offer a nice ingredient.

 To further add to the suspense, Zoe is rapidly decaying and she only has so long to hunt down those who wronged her; as well as rescuing her boyfriend, who’s later abducted by the remaining rednecks (appearances by Ronnie Gene Blevins and Rodney Rowland).
 This evokes a certain amount of sorrow as Zoe frantically tapes herself together and tends to her maggot-ridden wounds, knowing that she’ll never be as she once was.

-The action scenes are entertaining, and Michael S. Ojeda clearly put a lot of thought into creating something that deviated from the typical revenge/torture path, resulting in a more wholesome experience for the viewer.
+The action scenes are entertaining, and Michael S. Ojeda clearly put a lot of thought into creating something that deviated from the typical revenge path, resulting in a more wholesome experience for the viewer.

 It was good to see that Avenged made the most of its limitations, too.
 The use of special FX goes a long way in horror, not to mention it being fun.
-There’s always some refreshment from the overuse of CGI as often seen with bigger budgets; while the digital effects in Avenged aren’t the best, these scenes were sparse and don’t detract from enjoyment of the flick.
+There’s always some refreshment from the overuse of CGI as often seen with bigger budgets; while the digital effects in Avenged aren’t the best, these scenes were sparse and don’t detract from the enjoyment of the flick.

 So, while it would be a little ambitious to place Avenged up there with The Crow, it certainly holds its own for a B movie and is deserving of the positive reception that it received from critics.